nekStab/LightKrylov/project-file.md

 max_frontpage_items: 0
 ---

+@note
+This documentation still is work in progress.
+@endnote

 Targeting large-scale linear algebra applications where the matrix \(\mathbf{A}\) is only defined implicitly (e.g. through a call to a `matvec` subroutine), this package provides lightweight Fortran implementations of certain of the most useful Krylov methods to solve a variety of problems, among which:

 1. Eigenvalue Decomposition